03. TCP Server and Client

 How to use these structures:

-When you invoke any of the syscalls on Linux, you are actually invoking a thin wrapper in libc — a wrapper to the stable Linux syscall interface.
+When you call any of the methods on Linux, you are actually calling a thin wrapper in libc — a wrapper to the stable Linux syscall interface.
+On Windows, the API is mostly the same, with minor differences like different function names.

 You can get the address (IP + port) for both local and peer.